drscotthawley/OpenMined/tutorials/RemoteLinuxExecution.md

     System.Windows.Forms.dll assembly is referenced by user code, but is not supported on StandaloneLinuxUniversal platform.
 Various failures might follow.

-So, it's not surprising that "System.Windows.Forms.dll" is "not supported on StandaloneLinuxUniversal platform" -- what I'm confused about it why it's even *trying* to link a Windows file for Linux build.
+So, it's not surprising that "System.Windows.Forms.dll" is "not supported on StandaloneLinuxUniversal platform" -- what I'm confused about is why it's even *trying* to link a Windows file for Linux build.

 Posting this question to Unity3D forums: [Link Here](https://answers.unity.com/questions/1454241/systemwindowsformsdll-assembly-is-referenced-by-us.html)